-Pew Research Center’s journalism and media researchers study news and information trends, including public perceptions of the news media; evolving news consumption habits in a digital age; and key audience and economic indicators within the media industry itself.
+Pew Research Center’s news and information researchers study news and information trends, including public perceptions of the news media and evolving news consumption habits in a digital age.
 Signature reports have examined media polarization, the local news ecosystem, and the public’s experiences with misinformation.

 WHERE YOU CAN FIND OUR WORK

 To speak with an expert or sign up for press alerts, please contact:

 Email: Sign up for our daily briefing of media news

 Fox News and Dominion’s case goes to court today

 This story, plus TikTok refreshes its rules on AI fakes, a look at The Washington Post’s first accessibility engineer and more, all in today’s media headlines.